BMCARDONA/bmcardona.github.io/_news/announcement_1.md

 related_posts: false
 ---

 Today I created this website.
-In the coming days I am unsure how much I will be updating this site, but I will be sure to update it whenever I have news about any current (or future) projects.
+I will update it whenever I have any news about current (or upcoming) projects.